Trauma

 Hyperarousal

-Trauma can cause some individuals to become highly alert, irritable, and prone to "fight-flight" patterns.
+Trauma can cause the nervous system to become highly alert, irritable, and prone to "fight-flight" patterns.
 This can feel like anxiety, while others experience it more as anger.
-If left untreated, these patterns continue and get in the way of healthy relationships and enjoyment of daily life.
+If left untreated, these patterns continue and can get in the way of healthy relationships and day-to-day experiences.

 Relationship Difficulties

-Trauma can cause individuals to struggle with trust, communication, problem solving, and closeness with others which can create misunderstanding, emotional reactivity, and conflict in relationships.
+Trauma creates patterns of flight-fight-freeze in the nervous system which can cause individuals to struggle with trust, communication, problem solving, and closeness with others.
+This can lead to difficulties with communicating, emotional reactivity, and conflict in relationships.

 What Is The Best Type Of Counselling For Trauma?